RishalAggarwal/RishalAggarwal.github.io/content/en/home/about.md

 * Connections between machine learning and statistical mechanics
 * Enhanced sampling for molecular dynamics

-I graduated with a Bachelor in Pharmacy from Birla Institute of Technology and Sciences (BITS), Pilani and obtained a masters degree in bioinformatics from the International Institute of Information Technology, Hyderabad (IIITH).
+I graduated with a Bachelor in Pharmacy from Birla Institute of Technology and Sciences (BITS), Pilani and obtained a Masters degree in bioinformatics from the International Institute of Information Technology, Hyderabad (IIITH).

 In my free time I go climbing, binge shows and play guitar.
 I'm also a follower of F1 and football.